 Experiment 3: Depth Dependent Model Validation Experiment: 17 March – 25 March 2015

 During this experiment, observed detections of tag transmission by each receiver were consistent with predictions made by the mechanistic model.
-Shapiro-Wilk’s tests indicated that distributions for the number of hourly detections by each receiver were non-normal (p < 0.05 for the 50 m case and p < 0.001 for the 212 m case).
+Shapiro-Wilks’ tests indicated that distributions for the number of hourly detections by each receiver were non-normal (p < 0.05 for the 50 m case and p < 0.001 for the 212 m case).
 The number of detections by the two receivers differed significantly determined using Wilcoxon sign-rank tests (p < 0.001).
 The 50 m tag/receiver pair experienced mean detection rates over 5.5 times greater than that of the 212 m tag/receiver pair (56.6 detections per hour vs. 10.0 detections per hour, respectively).
 There were no periods in which the deeper receiver, where CPDI producing multipaths were predicted, detected more transmissions than the shallow receiver where CPDI producing multipaths were not predicted.

 Assessment of performance data for each receiver from meta-logs was done using conventional CDE and RC metrics with the number of detected syncs serving as a proxy for total transmissions as well as adjusted metrics substituting the syncs for the number of pings detected divided by the number of pings composing a full transmission.
-For both methods non-parametric methods were required due to non-equivalent variances between receivers and a non-normal distribution of both CDE and adjusted CDE from the receiver in 50 m depth.
+For both metrics, non-parametric methods were required due to non-equivalent variances between receivers and a non-normal distribution of both CDE and adjusted CDE from the receiver in 50 m depth.
 The 50 m depth receiver had median CDE and adjusted CDEs of 1.00 (meaning virtually no detections were missed) while the 212 m receiver had a significantly lower median CDE of 0.0865 (p < 0.01; paired Wilcoxon sign-rank tests).
 When compared using the adjusted CDE metric, the difference between receivers remained significant (p < 0.05).
 The 50 m depth receiver had a median adjusted CDE of 1.00 while the receiver at 212 m depth had an adjusted CDE of 0.214 (Fig. 9).

 Median RC values for each receiver were not significantly different, with a median value of 0 for the receiver at 50 m depth (no detections were rejected) and a median value of 0.0138 for the receiver at 212 m depth (p > 0.05).
 When adjusted using the pings divided by 8 metric, the difference was significant (p < 0.05).
 The median daily adjusted RC was 0 for the receiver at 50 m depth, while the receiver at 212 m depth had a median daily adjusted RC of 0.110.
 These daily results, which make no assumptions about the number of transmissions sent during the study period, are similarly consistent with our hourly analyses and mechanistic model’s predictions, and support the use of our adjusted metrics when CPDI effects are present.